top of page

 INTRODUCTION

-This Comprehensive Assessment Guide is your complete resource for achieving excellence in the Digital Society Inquiry Project.
-Designed for in-depth self-assessment, teacher marking, and AI-assisted evaluation, this guide provides detailed criteria, explanations, and quality benchmarks for every aspect of your project.
+This comprehensive assessment guide is your complete resource for achieving excellence in the IB Diploma Programme Digital Society Internal Assessment (Inquiry Project).
+Designed for students, teachers, and educational professionals worldwide, this guide provides detailed criteria, practical checklists, and quality benchmarks for every aspect of the IA.

-This guide has been crafted based on assessed past student work, and official assessment criteria.
-It serves as both a roadmap during project creation and a thorough evaluation tool to ensure you meet the highest standards.
+Developed from IB insights (May 2024, November 2024 and May 2025), this guide reflects actual examiner feedback and observed patterns in high-scoring work.
+It serves as both a roadmap during project creation and a thorough evaluation tool to ensure you meet IB excellence standards.

 What Does Grade 7 Excellence Look Like?